<< Click to Display Table of Contents >>

 •Set the Inline edit property according to whether the addition will be done inline (Yes) or using an independent form (No).
 If disabled, an Edit form must be selected.

-•The two methods of adding records namely Inline edit and Edit Form are mutually exclusive.
-If you choose to edit inline you cannot also modify records using an independent form, and vice versa.
+•The two methods of editing records namely Inline edit and Edit Form can be selected at the same time.
 The properties available in the Edit options group will differ according to the add method selected.

 •Nonetheless, if you prefer to add a column to edit each line with one click then Enable () the Actions Column.
 The table must be editable to use this feature.